Swimming, Boating & Water Play

 Swimming-related illnesses

 Swimming-related illnesses are diseases that people can get from the water in which they swim and play, if the water is contaminated by germs.
 The most common symptoms caused by these illnesses are diarrhea, skin rashes, ear pain, cough or congestion, and eye pain.
-Keeping germs out of the water is the best way to prevent people from getting sick. this means you should stay out of the water if you've had diarrhea in the past two weeks.
-Protect yourself by keeping the water out of your mouth, and dry your ears after you swim..
+Keeping germs out of the water is the best way to prevent people from getting sick.
+This means you should stay out of the water if you are sick with diarrhea.
+Protect yourself by keeping the water out of your mouth, and dry your ears after you swim.

 Learn more about the Food and Waterborne Diseases Program.